 As we mention above, TIN matching errors are the most common reasons the IRS returns filings for corrections.
 The best way to get around this is to verify your TINs well in advance of the filing deadline.

-Our TINCorrect product offers TIN verification that can be used year-round, whether you would like to instantly verify a single TIN during your employee or vendor onboarding process or verify a batch of TINs during a regular audit.
+Products like TINCorrect offer TIN verification that can be used year-round, whether you would like to instantly verify a single TIN during your employee or vendor onboarding process or verify a batch of TINs during a regular audit.
 TINCorrect works by comparing the TIN information you have with IRS records.
 TINCorrect lets you know if there are any mismatches before you file.